TO BE English contractions – present tense

 A contraction – the process of becoming smaller.

 In English, a contraction is when two or more words combine to make one shorter word.
 The shorter word has fewer letters and often uses an apostrophe. (‘)

 According to thoughtco.com:

 In this post, you will learn the correct pronunciation for contractions of the verb TO BE with audio and video.
 Learn all about the contractions of the English verb TO BE with audio and a free PDF download.

 For the contractions, He’s/She’s/It’s – the ‘s has a Z sound.

 - She’s – Sheez

 - It’s – Itz

-More TO Be natural examples
+More natural examples – Present tense